 Maintaining good oral hygiene is an important part of your orthodontic treatment.
-Your braces, bands, wires, and retainers can trap food debris and make it tricky to remove plaque with brushing and flossing.
+Your braces, bands, wires, aligners, and retainers can trap food debris and make it tricky to remove plaque with brushing and flossing.
 Practicing careful dental hygiene after eating is the best way to avoid plaque accumulation, tooth decay, and gum disease.
-Follow these oral hygiene tips for braces patients, and consult drName at practiceName in Manhattan Beach if you have more questions.
+Follow these oral hygiene tips for braces patients, and contact drName at practiceName in Manhattan Beach if you have more questions.

-Strive to brush your teeth four times each day to get rid of food particles that can build up in your teeth and braces.
+Strive to brush your teeth three times each day to get rid of food particles that can build up in your teeth and braces.
 Aim to brush after breakfast, after lunch or right after school, after dinner, and at bedtime.

 An interdental toothbrush means that it goes between the teeth.
 It is good for cleaning under and around your braces and archwires.
 Use an interdental toothbrush gently to avoid wire damage.

 Part of your routine should be brushing your removable appliance every day.
 Just like your teeth, the appliance can accumulate plaque buildup.
 If you like you can soak your appliance daily in a denture cleaning tablet that has been dissolved in room temperature tap water.